alearcy/composer_controller/README.md

 # Composer Controller

-### MIDI and OSC controller by composer for composers.
+### MIDI and OSC controller: by composer for composers.

 ![board](readme_images/board.png)